radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-details/endpoints-overview.md

 ![image description](images/cp-endpoint.png)

-The URL can be clicked directly and new window opens with control panel sign in page or the URL can be copy pasted into a browser
+The URL can be clicked directly and new window opens with control panel sign in page or the URL can be copy pasted into a browser.

 ![image description](images/cp-login-page.png)

 ## LDAPS

-The **LDAPS** endpoint provides access to the fid through LDAPS protocol The LDAPS is disabled by default, and can be enabled by using toggle button.
+The **LDAPS** endpoint provides access to the fid through LDAPS protocol.

+The LDAPS is disabled by default, and can be enabled by using toggle button.

 ![image description](images/ldaps.png)

-When the endpoint is enabled, a confirmation message appears the toggle turns green and a message appears on the **Environment Details** panel that indicates: **Enabling environment LDAPS endpoint**
+When the endpoint is enabled, a confirmation message appears the toggle turns green and a message appears on the **Environment Details** panel that indicates: **Enabling environment LDAPS endpoint**.

 ![image description](images/enable-ldaps-confirmation-init.png)

 ![image description](images/enable-ldaps.png)

-The endpoint enabling process takes about 5-10 minutes for an endpoint to be successfully enabled
+The endpoint enabling process takes about 5-10 minutes for an endpoint to be successfully enabled.

 ![image description](images/enable-ldaps-confirmation.png)